Using Renewable Energy for Greener Shipping

 But there is a solution on the horizon - the Eco Marine Power (EMP) Aquarius MRE System.
 This innovative wind and solar marine renewable energy (MRE) solution is designed so that the practical limitations of using rigid sails and solar panels on ships are overcome.

 A ship fitted with the Aquarius MRE System such as a bulk carrier, oil tanker or cargo ship will be partly a solar ship and partly a sail ship.
 These ships will be able to use wind and solar power together as a source of energy and propulsion (along with the ship's main engines) in order to reduce harmful emissions and lower fuel consumption.
-The this will make the ships better for business and better for the environment.
-On a large ship 1000 tonnes or more of bunker fuel could be saved a year by using the Aquarius MRE System.
+On a large ship, 1000 tonnes or more of bunker fuel could be saved a year by using the Aquarius MRE System.
+This means that using renewable energy on ships is not only good for the environment but also good for business.

-(Aquarius MRE System & EnergySail are trademarks of Eco Marine Power Co.
-Ltd.)
+Please note: Aquarius MRE System & EnergySail are trademarks of Eco Marine Power Co.
+Ltd.